BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

-# How to Run Ehden HMB
+# How to Run Hip Fracture study

 ## Table of Contents